whria78/can/README.md

 ![img](https://github.com/whria78/can/blob/main/thumbnails/melanoma_nevus.jpg?raw=true)

-The lesion is needed to be specified in this way to improve the performance of CNNs.
-However, this process requires a huge amount of time and effort by dermatologists called ‘Data Slave’.
-In this project, we created a dataset of 5,619 images for melanoma and melanocytic nevus by crawling photographs on the Internet and annotating them by an algorithm (Model Dermatology Build2021; https://modelderm.com).
-Like the way of ImageNet, this dataset consists of labeled internet images.
+The lesion needs to be specified in this way to improve the performance of CNNs.
+However, this process requires a huge amount of time and effort from dermatologists.
+In this project, we created a dataset of 5,619 images of melanoma and melanocytic nevus by crawling photographs from the internet and annotating them using an algorithm called Model Dermatology Build2021 (https://modelderm.com).
+Similar to the ImageNet dataset, this dataset consists of labeled internet images.

 ## Data repository